 For animal lovers, this one is for you.
 It’s among the top places to visit in St. Louis, especially for families and kids.

 Grant’s Farm is a 281-acre farm once owned by President Ulysses S. Grant and his family.
-Today, the Busch family owns the farm (since 1903), and is open to the public for tours.
-And the best thing here is that it’s all free, courtesy of the farm’s partner Anheuser-Busch.
+Today, the Busch family owns the farm (since 1903) and is open to the public for tours.
+The best thing here is that it’s free, courtesy of the farm’s partner, Anheuser-Busch.

-See Related: Fun & Best Things to Do in Des Moines, Iowa
+See Related: Things to Do in Des Moines

 9. Saint Louis Art Museum